 The COVID-19 pandemic forced employees all around the world to hastily shift to a work-from-home model requiring changes not only in the way we work, but also in how their work can be secured.
 A global survey from Kaspersky, which collected just over 6,000 responses, found that prior to April 2020 approximately half of the respondents had never worked from home before; yet, nearly three-quarters (73%) said that when they shifted to remote work, they hadn’t received specific training on how to safely work from home.
 Jump forward to today, and it seems the worst of the pandemic is finally behind us, but some employees have found a certain appeal in continuing to work from home, leading employers to wonder how to maintain security when employees work remotely.
 Thankfully, there are a few best practices employees should be aware of when they decide to work remotely; let’s take a look.

 Before we do, though, we must first discuss why remote work must be secured.
 One requisite for remote work is that security must be everyone’s responsibility, which wouldn’t be an issue in an ideal world, but when employees are preoccupied with other aspects of their jobs, the possibility of being targeted by a cyberattack is never off the table.
 Unfortunately, employees aren’t always able to recognize a scam.
-In the first half of 2020, for example, 40% of COVID-19-related emails were tagged as spam—particularly in areas identified as hotspots in large US cities like New York City and Los Angeles, Italy, Spain, and later the United Kingdom.
+In the first half of 2020, for example, 40% of COVID-19-related emails were tagged as spam—particularly in areas identified as hotspots in large US cities like New York City and Los Angeles.
+European countries like Italy, Spain, and later the United Kingdom were also common targets.
 Without proper training, far too many employees were still susceptible to these cyberthreats.

 6 Tips for How to Maintain Security When Employees Work Remotely